Questfall/docs/quest-mining/moderation/witnessing.md

 In short, witnessing allows moderators to earn, while judging allows them to not lose.
 {% endhint %}

-However, witnessing is on average profitable in random voting.
-Therefore, the average profit from witnessing should be outweighed by the penalties in the judging moderation step and the cost of bypassing.
-This makes it impossible to earn by randomly voting on these two alternating topics over many iterations.
+However, witnessing by itself is on average profitable under random voting.
+The globally balanced canonical answers remove the advantage of always pressing Approve or Reject, while the Judge penalty and Bypass costs make the combined long-run sequence economically negative for blind voting.